Christabel Pankhurst: Move to California

-Leaving England in 1921, she moved to the United States where she eventually became an evangelist with Plymouth Brethren links and became a prominent member of Second Adventist movement.
+Leaving England in 1921, Pankhurst moved to the United States where she eventually became an evangelist with Plymouth Brethren links and became a prominent member of Second Adventist movement.

 Prophetic interests

-Marshall, Morgan, and Scott published her works on subjects related to her prophetic outlook, which took its character from John Nelson Darby's perspectives.
+Marshall, Morgan, and Scott published Pankhurst's works on subjects related to her prophetic outlook, which took its character from John Nelson Darby's perspectives.
 Pankhurst lectured and wrote books on the Second Coming.
 She was a frequent guest on TV shows in the 1950s and had a reputation for being an odd combination of "former suffragist revolutionary, evangelical Christian, and almost stereotypically proper 'English Lady' who always was in demand as a lecturer".
 While in California, she adopted her daughter Betty, finally having recovered from her mother's death.

 Damehood

-She returned to Britain for a period in the 1930s and was appointed a Dame Commander of the Order of the British Empire "for public and social services" in the 1936 New Year Honours.
+Pankhurst returned to Britain for a period in the 1930s and was appointed a Dame Commander of the Order of the British Empire "for public and social services" in the 1936 New Year Honours.
 At the onset of World War II she again left for the United States, to live in Los Angeles, California.

 Death

-Christabel died 13 February 1958, at the age of 77, sitting in a straight-backed chair.
-Her housekeeper found her body and there was no indication of her cause of death.
+Christabel died 13 February 1958, at the age of 77.
+She died of a heart attack sitting in a straight-backed chair.
 She was buried in the Woodlawn Memorial Cemetery in Santa Monica, California.

+In popular culture

+She was played by Patricia Quinn in the TV series Shoulder to Shoulder.